PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   in one Torch-free differential-index owner;
 - `2574ae1f` extracts all unbound-input layout repair families to one differential-index owner and removes their repeated graph rescans;
-- the current checkpoint extracts quantized RELU/RELU6 Transpose bridge cleanup to one differential-index activation owner.
+- `16bba4ea` extracts quantized RELU/RELU6 Transpose bridge cleanup to one differential-index activation owner;
+- the current checkpoint extracts both expanded HardSigmoid QDQ Transpose bridge forms to that owner, adds transactional constant preflight, and protects every clamp intermediate at the public boundary.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain